The Nerdy Traveler

 09:00 AM

-Señora Trail registration.
+Arrival at Nuestra Señora Trail registration.
 Register and pay fees.

 12:00 PM

-na Gulod summit.
-Explore
+Arrival at Mataas na Gulod summit.
+Explore area and viewpoints.

 01:00 PM